rivm-syso/SBooScripts/vignettes/Development/Quality control/Molecular_verification_base.md

 ```

 The SBoo world is initialized for a substance.
 In this case, that
-substance is NA, which is of class: neutral.
+substance is NA, which is of class: base.

 At release already improvements or developments have been implemented in
 the R version of SimpleBox (SBoo) which are not implemented in Excel